PRNicovich/cheesoSPIM/README.md

 - Requirements

 	Light sheet microscopy works best with an optically clear specimen.
 Here the goal is to produce such a specimen for demonstrating the capability of the assembled microscope.
 Ideally this specimen and required reagents are readily available, inexpensive, unharmful, and amenable to a straightforward clearing protocol.
 I define 'readily availble' as 'can be purchased easily on the internet' and 'unharmful' being 'ok to use in your garage without a respirator'.
-Here I present a protocol for generating optically clear balsa wood using sodium chlorite and
+Here I present a protocol for generating optically clear balsa wood using sodium chlorite and benzyl alcohol.

 	Tissue clearing protocols for biomedical applications are presently an area of great research interest with dozens of published approaches for generating optically transparent mammalian tissue.
 Typically these protocols involve two steps - a 'clearing' step in which scattering or absorbing material in the specimen is removed and an 'index matching' step where the cleared specimen is infiltrated and submerged in an fluid of matching refractive index to the specimen.
 Together these steps aim to render the specimen optically transparent while in the index matching fluid.
 Unfortunately many of these protocols require reagents that are sticky, stinky, toxic, or otherwise incompatible with a home lab.
 Imaging cleared tissue also requires harvesting or purchasing said tissue, a process I'd like to avoid.

 	Thankfully plant tissue is reliably available in its dried and inert form at the local hardware, hobby, or art supply store in the form of balsa wood.
 This material shows interesting structure at the length scales observable on this instrument.
 Clear wood is an active area of research, with available [protocols] (https://pubs.rsc.org/en/content/articlelanding/2020/ra/d0ra07409h) usually with the aim of making optically clear biocomposites.
 This protocol is adapted here to use a fluid rather than embedded plastic for homogenizing the refractive index.